splanck/vlibc/docs/memory.md

 - `calloc` calls `malloc` and zeroes the allocated block.
 - `realloc` always allocates a new block and copies up to `size` bytes from the old pointer if one was provided.
+- `reallocf` behaves like `realloc` but frees the original block when the resize fails.
 - `reallocarray` multiplies `nmemb` and `size` with overflow checks, returning `NULL` and setting `errno` to `ENOMEM` on overflow.
 - `recallocarray` behaves like `reallocarray` but zeroes any newly allocated